Posts by Elysia Moccia

 May 18, 2020

-This lemon and herb potato salad is a perfect side dish to serve alongside whatever is on your grill or in the smoker.
+This post is from my dear friend, Elyisa Moccia: This lemon and herb potato salad is a perfect side dish to serve alongside whatever is on your grill or in the smoker.
 Not only is it delicious, but I love preparing it.
 It’s quick and simple to make and I love the smell of all the fresh herbs as I’m chopping.
 This recipe can easily be cut in half to serve for dinner for your family, or make the full recipe ahead of time and bring it to a cook out with friends.
 My husband always requests I make a full recipe for leftovers for lunches or for standing in front of the fridge with a fork for the quick bites he sneaks and doesn’t think I see.
 I love how flexible and “no fuss” this potato salad is; without the mayonnaise base it can be served warm, at room temperature, or chilled depending on your preference.
 It’s a fantastic addition to your spring and summer side dish rotation, and makes a great dish to pass at get togethers or to add to a meal you’re blessing a family with.
 I hope you love it as much as we do.

 One of the things that I love most about living in the midwest is that we get to fully experience each season.
 Once I start to see the changes outside my window, my palate seems to change right along with it.
 When sunny and warm days start to replace the crisp chill and gray skies, I start to crave bright and fresh flavors.